paszu/3DSRepo/Home.md

+##### [Para visitar este tutorial en Español pulsa aquí (traducido por egarrote).] (http://www.elotrolado.net/hilo_mega-tuto-instalar-arm9loaderhax-y-aureinand_2162112)

 #### Read all of the introductory pages before proceeding.

 **Before beginning the guide, you must know the risks of 3DS hacking: EVERY time you modify your system, there is always the potential for an UNRECOVERABLE brick.
 They're rare, but still a possibility so make sure you follow ALL directions EXACTLY.**

 This guide is designed to help a user take a completely unmodified 3DS from full stock firmware to arm9loaderhax powered custom firmware (which allows almost full control of the device for things such as installing software to the home menu).

 **There has been some confusion among users about what devices they own and their names.
 See [this](https://github.com/Plailect/Guide/wiki/Device-Info) page for images of each kind of 3DS.**